kdeldycke/awesome-engineering-team-management/README.md

 ## Compensation

-It's not only about the salary, but the whole package: equity, bonuses, perks, and the tractations around all of these.
+It's not only about the salary, but the whole package: equity, bonuses, perks, and the dealings around all of these.
 As a manager, writing reviews and performance evaluations are the tool of the trade for your team members to get a raise.

 ### Salary